DOT Drug and Alcohol Testing

 The Department of Transportation has an extensive drug-testing screening process set up to prevent the use of illegal drugs on federal highways.
 This program was initially made to increase the number of drivers being caught with drugs and drunk driving offenses.

-The DOT drug screening test can detect substances such as marijuana, cocaine, methamphetamine, opiates, and more.
+The DOT drug screening test can detect substances such as MMJ, cocaine, methamphetamine, opiates, and more.

 The failed DOT drug test is a two-phase process that will look for illegal drugs in a driver's urine.
 The first part is generally referred to as the "Initial Screening Test."

 This test is relatively short, taking about three minutes to complete.
 A red line on an indicator card indicates a negative result.
 If there are no liens on the card, the sample is sent to another lab for further analysis.
 A color change can be used as evidence that a drug was present in the person's body.

 Once this has been determined, then another drug screen test may be conducted.
 This is the more conclusive part of the process, and it will use gas chromatography to determine the exact chemical components of any illegal drugs that may have been present in the sample.
 A radiometric test may be used as well.

 The urine collected during this process is tested for drugs using a screening technique called immunoassay.
 The Institute of Laboratory Sciences has patented a device that can detect and measure drug metabolites in urine without identifying them.